Specialties

 → Learn more about Therapy for Life Transitions

-Therapy for First Responders, Healthcare Workers & Helpers
+First Responders, Healthcare Workers & Helpers

 If you are a helper by profession or nature, you are often exposed to responsibility, stress, and human suffering that others don’t see.

-I offer specialized support for:
+I offer occupationally aware support for:

 First responders and healthcare workers